top of page

 Joyful, thought provoking, totally engaging original songs from one of Australia's foremost songwriters and performers.
 Bruce’s music is about life, love and laughter.
 He is a consummate storyteller.
 “An Australian folk hero (The Boite) “The best songwriter I have seen in a long time.”
 (Eric Bogle)

-Bush Music Club
+The Bush Music Club

 The Butter Trackers